HarryYu02/finale/README.md

 ## Contributions

 Honestly, as the app is highly customized to myself,
-I strongly recommend just cloning it and adjust it to your own likings.
+I strongly recommend just fork it and adjust it to your own likings.
 But any sort of contributions / recommendations are welcomed!
 Really, do whatever you like, I couldn't care less.